-Parc National des Volcans is an untamed and timeless area where ancient volcanoes, swathed in rich, green rainforest, tower over 4,000m high, their steep slopes providing habitat for the rare mountain gorillas.
+Parc National des Volcans is an untamed and timeless area with ancient volcanoes, swathed in rich, green rainforest, their steep slopes providing habitat for the rare mountain gorillas.

 The range of activities available in the park (other than gorilla tracking for those with permits) includes nature walks, climbing Visoke volcano, trekking to the Karisoke Research Centre, visiting local communities or watching habituated golden monkeys.

 View suggested itineraries